MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Gesture
 A hand movement that enables an operator to do an action in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

-## Holographic anchor (previously known as a "digital anchor")
+## Holographic anchor (previously known as a digital anchor)
-A 3D representation used to anchor holograms in the real world.
-You place the digital representation, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.
+A 3D representation that is used to anchor holograms in the real world.
+You place the digital representation directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.
+The digital representation can be a computer-aided design (CAD) model or a scanned model.
 For more information, see [Anchor your guide in the real world](anchor.md).

 ## Interpupillary distance (IPD)
 The distance between a user's eyes.
 Different users have different IPDs.
 To align content correctly, [!include[pn-hololens](../includes/pn-hololens.md)] needs to be calibrated for each user's IPD.